 Once you’ve selected a suitable location for your white clover, it’s important to prepare your soil properly before planting.
 Loosen the soil with a shovel or tiller and remove any weeds or debris that could interfere with your plants’ growth.
 If you’re planting in an area with poor drainage, consider adding sand or gravel to the mix in order to improve drainage and aeration.

-See also What is Wintergreen Boxwood Plant
+See also What is Water Lettuce Plant

 Plant Your White Clover